Djelloul007/Check-Security-Headers/README.md

-# Getting started with REST API testing with Serenity and Cucumber 4
+# Check Security Headers using Serenity BDD

 This tutorial show you how to get started with REST-API testing using Serenity and Cucumber 4.